mikandi/sdch-tools/README.md

 For basic usage, simply run `./complete.sh`.
 It will automatically perform the following three steps:

+1. Check for `vcdiff` and `fzip`.
+In the relatively likely case that these binaries aren't on your system, they will be downloaded and compiled inside the lib folder.
+The **will not** be installed on your system, but you can `cd` into the lib directory and `make install` on each of them if you want them permanently installed.
 1. Run `./lib/download-html.sh` to download 30 random pages from Wikipedia.
 10 for training and 20 for testing.
 1. Run `./build-dictionary.sh` to build a dictionary from the training pages.
 1. Run `./test-sdch.sh` to run VCDiff (SDCH), GZip and SDCH+GZip on all the pages and produce a report of savings.